SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 Generate a new angular app using the command "ng new articles-app".

-After that change the title of your site to "Article Site" in "app.component.ts" and replace the html in "app.component.html" with the following:
+After that, change the title of your site to "Article Site" in "app.component.ts" and replace the HTML in "app.component.html" with the following:

 ```html
 <div style="text-align:center">